benshimonz/V1/README.md

 Each branch may start with:

 * A relationship / a path (optionally preceded by an 'X', crossed arrow, 'O' or 'L')
-* A green rectangle (entity's property limitation / tag)
+* A green rectangle (entity's property value constraints / tag)
 * A quantifier

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB03.png)